kylep/kytrade/README.md

 - The command-line is functional
 - Advancing detween days works and the value history is logged using daily stock data
+- Live profit % tracker slightly slows down simulations but makes them FUN
+  - Disable tracker with `--no-print-status` for marginal speed improvement
 - daily open/close Stategies are not implemented
 - Dividends and splits aren't included in the alphavantage free data.
-Performance will appear worse until I pay them...
+Stock performance will appear worse until I pay them...
 - Web UI / chart generation not started
 - Simulation speed is much improved, simulating ~20yrs takes ~50s.
 Could still be faster.
-  - Pretty sure the inserts of the price data aren't happening in bulk, causing a ton of little INSERTS to slow things way down
+  - Database actions are all bulked out and lazy-loaded, they're not the bottleneck now
+  - Maybe this can be multi-threaded, multiple portfolio sims can definitely be ran at once
+  - Longterm a worker model might be appropriate for high-complexity
+  - Rewriting in a faster language is more work than it's worth right now

 ---